vibe-project/vibe-project.github.io/projects/vibe-java-platform/3.0.0-Alpha5/reference/index.md

 ```

 ### Servlet 3
 [Servlet 3.0](http://docs.oracle.com/javaee/6/tutorial/doc/bnafd.html) from Java EE 6 and [Servlet 3.1](https://docs.oracle.com/javaee/7/tutorial/doc/servlets.htm) from Java EE 7.
-There is no WebSocket part in Servlet API and it exists as a separate specification.
-To use WebSocket with Servlet 3, use Atmosphere or Java WebSocket API with CDI, `static` or vendor-specific code.
+There is no WebSocket part in Servlet API.
+To use WebSocket with Servlet 3, use Atmosphere or Java WebSocket API with CDI, `static` or vendor-specific API.

-**Note**

-* Servlet less than version 3.1 can't read request asynchronously.

 **[Example](https://github.com/vibe-project/vibe-examples/tree/master/archetype/vibe-java-server/platform/servlet3)**